Learn bandy’s rules, scoring, and strategy to bet smarter. A fast-paced guide to understanding the game and finding value in winter sports betting.

 Football has a yellow and red card system to maintain discipline, but bandy has a blue and red one.
 Players receiving a blue card will face a ten-minute penalty from the game and must leave the field for a period.

-Much like football, a red card that is shown to players means that the player concerned is no longer permitted to take part in the game.
+Much like football, a red card shown to a player means that the player is no longer permitted to participate in the game.
 Players shown three blue cards in a match automatically receive a red card and sit out the remainder of the game.

 Bandy playing field